 A Mott Fellow for Community Education, Marshall earned a Ph.D. in Education from Arizona State University.
 During his 40-year tenure in the Miami-Dade Public Schools, he developed vocational education programming and drove labor union initiatives for fair employment.
 He served as an Ambassador for Democracy in Africa, and was invited by China, Nigeria and Ghana on educational fact-finding missions.
 An African-American and African-Caribbean Scholar, he completed post-doctoral studies in Anthropology at the College of the West Indies; Black History at Columbia University; and Instrumental Music Education at VanderCook College of Music.
 He served as a Professor of Social Science & Black History at Miami Dade College and was a founding Professor of Afrocentric Music Education at FMU where he also led Upward Bound and Special Services.
 The Director of Teacher Corps at FIU, Marshall was also Dean of Fort Lauderdale College, and a University of Miami Professor of African Studies.

-In recent years, to promote systematic social change through the creation andpromotion of arts and culture, Marshall originated a dynamic organization that encourages young artists to creatively popularize their visions of freedom and social transformation.
+Throughout his tenure, to promote systematic social change through the creation andpromotion of arts and culture, Marshall originated a dynamic organization that encourages young artists to creatively popularize their visions of freedom and social transformation.

 “The function of education is to teach one to think intensively and to think critically.